OWASP/owasp-mastg/Document/0x07a-Testing-Authentication-and-Session-Management.md

 #### Overview

 Password strength is a key concern when using passwords for authentication.
 Password policy defines requirements that end users should adhere to.
-Password length, password complexity and password topologies should properly be included in the Password Policy.
+Password length, password complexity and password topologies should properly be included in the password policy.
 A "strong" password policy makes it difficult or even infeasible for one to guess the password through either manual or automated means.

 #### Static Analysis

 Regular Expressions are often used to validate passwords.
 The password verification check against a defined password policy need to be reviewed if it rejects passwords that violate the password policy.

 Passwords can be set when registering accounts, changing the password or when resetting the password in a forgot password process.
-All of the available mechanisms in the application need to use the same password verification check that is aligned with the password policy.
+All of the available functions in the application that are able to change or set a password need to be identified in the source code.
+They should all be using the same password verification check, that is aligned with the password policy.

 If a frameworks is used that offers the possibility to create and enforce a password policy for all users of the application, the configuration should be checked.

 #### Dynamic Analysis

-All available functions that allow a user to set a password need to verified if passwords can be used that violate the password policy specifications.
+All available functions that allow a user to set a password need to be verified, if passwords can be used that violate the password policy specifications.
 This can be:

-- Self-registration function for new users that allows to specify a password
+- Self-registration function for new users that allows to specify a password,
-- Forgot Password function that allows a user to set a new password
+- Forgot Password function that allows a user to set a new password or
-- Change Password function that allows a logged in user to set a new password
+- Change Password function that allows a logged in user to set a new password.

-An interception proxy should be used, to bypass local passwords checks within the app and to be able verify the password policy implemented on server side.
+An interception proxy should be used, to bypass client passwords checks within the app in order to be able verify the password policy implemented on server side.

 #### Remediation

-A good password policy should define the following requirements in order to avoid password guessing attacks or even brute-forcing.
+A good password policy should define the following requirements in order to avoid password brute-forcing.

-#####  Password Length
+**Password Length**
 * Minimum length of the passwords should be enforced, at least 10 characters.
 * Maximum password length should not be set too low, as it will prevent users from creating passphrases.
 Typical maximum length is 128 characters.

-##### Password Complexity
+**Password Complexity**
 * Password must meet at least 3 out of the following 4 complexity rules
 1. at least 1 uppercase character (A-Z)
 2. at least 1 lowercase character (a-z)